See below for my published articles and accepted manuscripts. Please email me for articles or manuscripts you may not be able to access.

 Andrew M. Bell, “Civilians, Urban Warfare, and U.S. Doctrine,” Parameters, Vol. 50, No. 4 (2020): 33-55 (open access).

-Andrew Bell, “Military Culture and the Sources of Battlefield Restraint: Examining the Ugandan Civil Wars,” Security Studies, Vol. 25, No. 3 (July 8, 2016), 488-518.
+Andrew M. Bell, “Military Culture and the Sources of Battlefield Restraint: Examining the Ugandan Civil Wars,” Security Studies, Vol. 25, No. 3 (July 8, 2016), 488-518.
 Accepted Manuscript.

-Andrew Bell, “Military Culture, Training, and Compliance with the Law of War: Evidence from the U.S. Military Academy and Army ROTC,” American Society of International Law 2014 Proceedings (2015).
+Andrew M. Bell, “Leashing the “Dogs of War”: Examining the Effects of LOAC Training at the U.S. Military Academy and in Army ROTC,” American Society of International Law 2014 Proceedings (2014).